rowanoulton/travelog-theme/README.md

 ![](http://i.imgur.com/93l6Ve6.png)

-In addition to being devishly hansom, it is responsive down to mobile and has a very light footprint.
+In addition to being devilishly hansom, it is responsive down to mobile and has a very light footprint.

 It has been designed to be an easy layout to modify for your own blog.
 See the installation instructions below to get started.